 You must serve your partner with a copy of your documents at least 6 days before the date of your case conference.
 Serve your documents below explains how to do this.

 See Count time below to understand how to calculate days or time correctly.
 This is important because court staff may not accept your documents if you haven't followed the rules.

 You need to go back to the court once your partner has been served, to file your documents and Form 6B: Affidavit of Service in your Continuing Record.
 You must do this at least 4 days before the conference date.

-You add your case conference brief to your court file, not to the continuing record.
+Your case conference brief is added to your court file and not to the continuing record.
 It goes in your court file so the judge can read it before your conference.
 It's given back to you after your case conference is over.
 This is because discussions at a case conference are private and can't be shared with another judge.

 Confirm your court date

 You have to tell the court that you will be at your case conference.
 Confirm your court date below explains how to do this.